 Have fun!
 Good luck!

 Kelsey Sawyer Paradigm

-Background: I graduated from Plano East in 2011.
-My high school career focused primarily on Congress and Foreign Extemp, ending with 1.5 years of policy (2A/1N, former Michigan camper).
-After a brief speech career at UT Austin, I have spent the last ~5 years judging extensively across Houston and Dallas circuits, all events, and recently including TFA State and NSDA Nationals.
+BACKGROUND: Plano East HS, class of 2011; University of Texas at Austin, class of 2015.
+My HS debate career focused primarily on FX, SC, and ended with 1.5 years of CX (2A/1N, former Michigan camper).
+I also briefly competed in college extemp.
+Over the past ~5 years I have judged extensively across Houston and Dallas circuits in all debate events, including recently for TFA State and NSDA Nationals.
 I currently work in management consulting.

-Core paradigm: Naturally details will differ based on the event, although generally speaking I am a games player judge.
-Also, in each debate event I want to see three competencies in addition to your general strategy of argumentation: 1) integrity, by demonstration of the relevancy of your argument/evidence, 2) comprehension, by crystallization of how your cards prove the point you are trying to make, and 3) curiosity, by direct clash with your opponent.
+CORE PARADIGM: Naturally, details will differ based on the event, but generally speaking I am a games player judge.
+In each round, I want to see demonstration of three competencies in addition to your general strategy of argumentation: 1) integrity, by demonstration of the relevancy of your argument/evidence, 2) comprehension, by crystallization of how your cards prove the point you are trying to make, and 3) curiosity, by direct clash with your opponent.

-Non-traditional arguments: I have voted for Ks in the past, but do not support using this this style of argument to 'cleverly' avoid building an actual rebuttal or engaging.
-So you have a stronger burden of proving relevancy if you decide to use a K. I have also voted for topicality and theory arguments - I view this as a core part of the heart and governance of this event - but it is not a catch-all strategy.
+NON-TRADITIONAL ARGUMENTS: I have grown more open-minded to Ks and other non-traditional arguments.
+However, please don't abuse this style of argument to avoid building an actual rebuttal or engaging.
+Topicality and theory arguments are fine - I view this as a core part of the heart and governance of this event - but it is not a catch-all strategy.
+PICs are fine too.

 I look forward to hearing your insights!
 Good luck!!

 (updated January 2020)

 Urmil Shah Paradigm

 Adeena Sheraz Paradigm